tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 **What would success look like?** Getting a sponsor.

-Actually, wait, scratch that. *Quincy Crew* becoming an esports powerhouse would be the real success story.
+Actually, wait, scratch that. *Quincy Crew* becoming an esports powerhouse brand would be the real success story. *QC FTX* when?

 **What to spam in Twitch chat when QC is winning?** `EZ 4 [insert player name here]AO`